Jordanjcarillo/Hariseon-revision/README.md

-#README
+# Horiseon revision

-#Horiseon revision
+The client wanted to optimize web accessibility

-add .hero with background image (horiseonImages\digital-marketing-meeting.jpg)
+I added the .hero background with the horiseonImages\digital-marketing-meeting.jpg

-dissected and read code
+fixed an issue with the images loading from mac to PC

-deployed in browser
+tested all buttons and links

-images downloaded and redeployed
+updated the year on the website to proper year of redeployment

-fixed syntax error between mac and windows
+add specific P tags for "content" "benefits" "footer"

-checked for proper indentation
+changed color scheme to highlight headers

-updated the date to proper year of redeployment
+## Contributing

-uploaded to github
+Pull requests are welcome. as i am a student and always looking to learn new fixes.